Need help with Research? Have a general question about the library's resources or services? We're here to help!

 The first priority of the Highline College (HC) Library is to serve the needs of HC students, faculty, and staff, but community members may use the library in the following ways:

-Food and beverages are allowed in all areas of the library floors 2-5.
+Food and beverages are allowed in all areas of the library building, floors 2-6.

-Please be respectful of library rooms, material, furniture, and other library users by:
+Please be respectful of all library building rooms, material, furniture, and other users by:

 Location: Second floor, Plaza, Room 206A